anik8das/Dicodit/README.md

 1. Upload a DICOM file using the file picker.
 2. Enter the DICOM tag you want to modify (Group and Element).
 3. Enter the new value for the tag.
-4. Click "Modify DICOM" to process the file.
+4. Check the conditional edit box if this edit only needs to applied to specific files
-5. Download the modified DICOM file.
+5. Click "Modify DICOM" to process and download the file.

 ## Contributing
 Contributions to Dicodit are welcome.
 Please feel free to submit a Pull Request.